Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Design

-As indicated in Section~\ref{sec:back}, the GPU cluster's resource utilization faces challenges due to increasing task sizes and hardware instability.
-With task scaling being an ongoing trend, we must address hardware failures through two strategies: 1) decreasing hardware failure rates and 2) systematically tolerating such failures.
-The first strategy is crucial but beyond this paper's scope, and we briefly mention that temperature control is key (\emph{Takeaways-1}).
-Methods like Dynamic Voltage and Frequency Scaling (DVFS) help prevent GPU overheating but can affect performance consistency.
-We improved cooling with faster fans and better air conditioning, achieving temperature regulation with minimal cost impact.
-The industry is moving towards more efficient cooling solutions like liquid cooling in future AI infrastructures.
+As demonstrated in the previous section, the significant hardware instability in computing nodes is a primary factor contributing to the inefficiency of AI clusters.
+To mitigate the impact of hardware failures, we have adopted a two-fold approach: 1) reducing hardware failure rates and 2) systematically tolerating such failures. \emph{While the first aspect is beyond the scope of this paper, we briefly mention the importance of temperature control. } Techniques such as Dynamic Voltage and Frequency Scaling (DVFS) have been utilized to prevent GPU overheating, although they can impact performance consistency.
+We have enhanced cooling through increased fan speed and improved air conditioning, allowing for temperature regulation with minimal cost impact.
+The industry is also moving towards more efficient cooling solutions such as liquid cooling for future AI infrastructures.

-Regarding the second strategy, we have attempted numerous solutions in collaboration with related teams.
-In general, traditional cloud applications employ online fault tolerance solutions.
-For instance, they tolerate computational faults by using redundant computations~\cite{lockstep, redundant, reunion}, provide highly reliable storage through erasure coding (EC)~\cite{erasure, erasure2,erasure3,erasure4} and/or triple-replica techniques, and endure network anomalies through multi-path (dual uplinks) strategies~\cite{mptcp,mprdma}.
-However, for high-performance computing applications, the current mainstream approach is to use offline fault tolerance methods~\cite{checkpoint}.
-For example, applications periodically save checkpoints, and when a system failure occurs, the tasks are restarted from the last checkpoint.
-Of course, all computations between the last checkpoint and the time of the failure will be discarded.
-For our large-scale parallel training tasks, we have adopted a relatively pragmatic and hybrid technical strategy.
+With respect to the second aspect, we have collaborated with relevant teams to explore multiple solutions.
+Traditional cloud applications typically utilize online fault tolerance techniques.
+These may involve withstanding computational faults through redundant computations~\cite{lockstep, redundant, reunion}, ensuring reliable storage with erasure coding (EC)~\cite{erasure, erasure2,erasure3,erasure4} and/or triple-replica techniques, and mitigating network anomalies with multi-path (dual uplinks) strategies~\cite{mptcp,mprdma}.
+For high-performance computing applications, the prevailing approach involves offline fault tolerance methods~\cite{checkpoint}.
+This includes the periodic saving of checkpoints, allowing tasks to be restarted from the last checkpoint in the event of system failure.
+Yet, any computations made between the last checkpoint and the time of the failure will be lost.
+In our large-scale parallel training systems, we have implemented a practical and hybrid technical strategy.
+This includes adopting proven online fault-tolerant technologies in distributed storage and networking systems.
+While for computing resources, it's more cost-effective to use backup resources and offline fault-tolerant techniques, given the pricing of GPU products.
+As a result, we have allocated 64 backup GPUs across 8 servers for every 1024 GPUs on 128 servers, ensuring consistent communication and performance for parallel training on any of the 128 servers within this 136-server pool.